wellbishop/get-started-bem-smacss-sass/README.md

 1. **Index files** *(recommended)*:

-    Every subdirectory have an `_index.scss` partial file.
+    Every subdirectory has an `_index.scss` partial file.
 Each of this partials is responsible to import the other partials inside that directory.

     ```scss
     @import "base";